 Hiking Day Pack First Aid Kit / Care Items

-My first aid kit is basic, and every hiker’s is different.
-Everyone has a certain comfort level when hiking, and should carry the first aid supplies that they feel are necessary for them.
-Again, much depends on where I’m hiking, but more often than not it is on established trails in the northeast.
+My first aid kit is basic, and every hiker is different.
+Everyone has a certain comfort level when hiking and should carry the first aid supplies they feel are necessary.
+Again, it much depends on where I’m hiking, but more often than not, it is on established trails in the northeast.

 - Band-aids – I am a blister magnet, so I always carry these.
-If I feel a hot spot I apply them immediately to try and prevent any blisters.
+If I feel a hot spot, I apply them immediately to prevent blisters.

-- Neosporin – a basic antibiotic cream.
+- Neosporin – an essential antibiotic cream.
 According to some people, I only need that and Windex for all ailments.

-- Ibuprofen/Tylenol – I don’t need this much anymore, but always take a little.
+- Ibuprofen/Tylenol – I don’t need this much anymore, but I always take a little.

 - Several small bandages

-- Benadryl – Something always bites me, and this can be a problem if there is a lot of swelling.
-I had a spider bit my foot on a break one time, and could not get my shoe back on my foot.
+- Benadryl – Something always bites me, which can be a problem if there is a lot of swelling.
+I had a spider bit my foot on a break once, and I could not get my shoe back on my foot.

 - Chap-stick – I make sure mine also has sunblock in it.
 I find they get burnt as much as they get chapped.
 Sunblock 50 or greater works best.

-- Sunblock – a tiny tube since I usually put it on before I leave if I need it.
+- Sunblock is a tiny tube since I usually put it on before leaving if I need it.
 I don’t like wearing it much since the bugs also seem to enjoy me even more when I do wear it.

 - Insect Repellent – All bugs love me, so I use DEET.
-It melts some of my clothing and plastics, but not my skin, so it works for me.
-There are other options though, including all natural, so try them out and find what works for you.
+It melts some of my clothing and plastics but not my skin, so it works for me.
+There are other options, including all-natural, so try them out and find what works for you.
 The hope is always that DEET is the last resort.

-Note: I don’t carry any larger bandages for breaks since I carry two bandannas.
+Note: I don’t carry larger bandages for breaks since I carry two bandannas.

 Hiking Day Pack Electronics

-- Phone – I use my iPhone for normal phone tasks, and often as my camera, which I guess is now a normal phone task.
-I also use the GAIA GPS application to download GPX track files when needed.
-The phone’s camera is also good for scanning the QR barcodes that some trail heads have available.
+- Phone – I use my iPhone for everyday tasks and often as my camera, which is now a normal phone task.
+I also use the GAIA GPS application to download GPX track files.
+The phone’s camera is also suitable for scanning the QR barcodes that some trailheads have available.
 You can usually get maps and trail updates from these.

 - Headlamp – I have a new Fenix HM50R Rechargeable headlamp.
 This is another reason I carry the Anker Battery Pack.
-It is a great light weight little headlamp that I can also use as a flashlight if needed.
+It is a great lightweight little headlamp I can use as a flashlight if needed.